ft-interactive/ge15/README.md

 ## Developing the app

 You only need to do steps 1-5 the first time you install.
-Then repeat step 6.
+Then repeat step 6 during development.

-### 1. Correct version of node
+### 1. Get the correct version of node

 Ensure you have version 0.11.13 of Node.js.